Rapoport-Zink spaces of Hodge type

 \begin{exasub} Assume that $G$ comes from a reductive group over $\Z_{(p)}$, which we also denote by $G$.
 Assume that there exists a Hodge-type Shimura datum $(G_\Q,\UH)$.
 Let $\KK_p:= G(\Zp)$ be the hyperspecial maximal subgroup of $G(\Qp)$.
-By construction, an integral canonical model $\sS_{\KK_p}(G_\Q,\mathfrak{H})$, when it exists, carries a ``universal'' abelian scheme depending on some auxiliary choice.
+By construction, the integral canonical model $\sS_{\KK_p}(G_\Q,\mathfrak{H})$, when it exists, carries a ``universal'' abelian scheme depending on some auxiliary choices.
 See \cite[\S1.4]{Vasiu:GoodRedn1} or \cite[\S2.3]{Kisin:IntModelAbType} for more details on the construction.
-Pick any point valued in $W:=W(\Fpbar)$, and let $\wt\BX$ be the $p$-divisible group associated to the corresponding abelian scheme over $W$, and set $\Lambda:= T(\wt \BX)^*$.
-Then by construction there exist finitely many ``\'etale Tate tensors'' $(s_\alpha)\subset \Lambda^\otimes$ whose pointwise stabiliser is $G_{\Zp}$.
+Pick any point valued in $W:=W(\Fpbar)$, and let $\wt\BX$ be the $p$-divisible group associated to the corresponding abelian scheme over $W$.
+Let $\Lambda:= T(\wt \BX)$ denote the (integral) Tate module.
+Then by construction there exist finitely many Galois-invariant tensors $(s_\alpha)\subset \Lambda^\otimes$ whose pointwise stabiliser is $G_{\Zp}$.
 By a conjecture of Milne (proved independently in \cite[Main~Theorem~1.2]{Vasiu:ys} and \cite[Proposition~1.3.4]{Kisin:IntModelAbType}) there exists a $W$-isomorphism